Antjie Krog: 1990s: Journalist at the TRC

-2000s–present: Author, academic, and public intellectual
+2000s–present: author, academic, and public intellectual

 In the past two decades, Krog has published three volumes of new poetry, four prose books and a book of essays, and several translations, including two from indigenous African languages.
 Krog also translated Nelson Mandela's biography, Long Walk to Freedom, into Afrikaans.
 She regularly translates from Dutch into Afrikaans as a writing exercise.

 Following the publication of Country of My Skull, Krog gave a series of lectures about the TRC in Europe and the United States.
 More recently, she taught a course on translation at Columbia University's Institute for Comparative Literature and Society.
 She was writer-in-residence at the Dutch Foundation for Literature in early 2019, at Ghent University in 2020, and at Leiden University in autumn 2021.

-Since 2004, she has been Extraordinary Professor at the University of the Western Cape and a research fellow at its Centre for Multilingualism and Diversities Research, and she regularly publishes literary criticism.
+Since 2004, Krog has been Extraordinary Professor at the University of the Western Cape and a research fellow at its Centre for Multilingualism and Diversities Research, and she regularly publishes literary criticism.

+Personal life

 Krog is married to architect John Samuel.
-She has four children – Andries, Susan, Philip, and Willem – and several grandchildren.
+She has four children – Andries, Susan, Philip, and Willem – and 11 grandchildren.

 Poetry

 Krog published her first book of verse, Dogter van Jefta ("Daughter of Jephta"), in 1970.
-Since then she has published several further volumes.
+Since then, she has published several further volumes.
 Her poetry is often autobiographical, involving reflections on love and the responsibilities of artists, and since the 1980s has often dealt with racial and gender politics.
-Krog has said that her sixth collection, Jerusalemgangers (1985), was the first to have "a complete political foundation."
+Krog has said that her sixth collection, Jerusalemgangers (1985), was the first to have "a complete political foundation".
 She writes mostly in free-verses.

 Krog's poetry is critically acclaimed in South Africa.
-She has won two Hertzog Prizes and several other national awards.
+She has won three Hertzog Prizes and several other national awards.
+Her poetry has been translated into English, Dutch, French, and several other languages.
+It was first published in English in Down to My Last Skin (2000).

 Reviewing Kleur kom nooit alleen nie (2000), Leon de Kock wrote, "She messes with proprieties, both sexual and political... she refuses to give up trying to speak the voices of the land."
-In J.M.
-Coetzee's novel Diary of a Bad Year, the main character says the following of Krog: Her theme is a large one: historical experience in the South Africa of her lifetime.
+In J. M. Coetzee's novel Diary of a Bad Year, the main character says the following of Krog: Her theme is a large one: historical experience in the South Africa of her lifetime.
 Her capacities as a poet have grown in response to the challenge, refusing to be dwarfed.
 Utter sincerity backed with an acute, feminine intelligence, and a body of heart-rending experience to draw upon...
 No one in Australia writes at a comparable white heat.
 The phenomenon of Antjie Krog strikes me as quite Russian.
-In South Africa, as in Russia, life may be wretched; but how the brave spirit leaps to respond!Her poetry has been translated into English, Dutch, French, and several other languages.
-It was first published in English in Down to My Last Skin (2000), by which time Krog had already won several prestigious South African literary awards.
+In South Africa, as in Russia, life may be wretched; but how the brave spirit leaps to respond!